Print Arctic Terns Reading Comprehension with Third Grade Work

 2 They fly more than 24,000 miles round trip.
 Arctic terns are the migration champs!
 Their migration is longer than any other birds' trip.
 They enjoy more summer days than any other birds, too.
 Arctic terns have black crowns and gray wings.
 Their cheeks, bellies, and long, forked tails are white.
 Their pointed beaks and webbed feet are red.
 They mainly feed on fish.
 They also eat krill, squids, and other small animals.

 3 In June or July, Arctic terns form colonies in the Arctic region.
-The colonies may have from fifty to many thousands of pairs of nesting birds.
-Terns mate for life.
-They do .....
+The colonies may have from fifty to many thousands of pairs of .....

 For the complete story with questions: click here for printable